bitcoin-core/bitcoincore.org/_posts/en/2017-03-13-performance-optimizations-1.md

 ## Block file pruning
 Release: Bitcoin Core 0.11

 Pruning of old data was a concept first described by Satoshi Nakamoto in his white paper as a potential solution to disk space scarcity.
 Unfortunately, the original design was inadequate and could not be implemented as imagined by its creator.
-Seven years later, with the blockchain reaching more than a hundred gigabyte, the introduction of block file pruning as we know it today presents a major boon to users with limited resources.
+Seven years later, with the blockchain reaching more than a hundred gigabytes, the introduction of block file pruning as we know it today presents a major boon to users with limited resources.

 Block file pruning leverages previous work with ultraprune; users who have initially downloaded and validated the blockchain may now discard raw data older than 288 blocks.
-Because those nodes still preserve the full UTXO set, they remain able to validate unspent data, which is enough to provide full guarantees against double-spends.
+Because those nodes still preserve the full UTXO set, they remain able to validate unspent data, which is enough to fully validate new blocks and protect against potential double-spends.

 Of course, pruning implies that there remains a sufficient number of archival nodes around to serve full blockchain data.
 On the other hand, this innovation expands the range of validators by making it more cost-effective to remain one.
 As a whole, the solution is a welcome addition to the options available for us to bolster network diversity.